-Shannon focuses on sales, business development and strategic partnerships for Nuvei's Integrated, card not present sales and partner channels.
-He is responsible for creating and implementing strategy to generate revenue through ISV partner relationships.
+Shannon is responsible for Nuvei's North American eCommerce strategy and implementation.
+He heads up the channel's direct eCommerce sales, ISV-Payfac sales and card not present partnerships.
 Shannon has worked for both startups and large fortune 500 companies over the last 20 years, creating new sales and distribution channels and strategic partnerships that meet corporate objectives.

 If you provide service to customers as an ISV, success depends on providing a product and a service your customers will find valuable over time.
 If you can find ways to enhance that service, you can broaden both your appeal and your sales potential.
 Integrating payment services into your software can help, if you do it right.

 A SaaS provider has tremendous opportunities available with an integrated payment processing function.
 To take full advantage, though, you need to be prepared for the challenges that arise.
 Working with robust payment processing solutions can make all the difference.